prettier/vim-prettier/README.md

 vim-prettier executable resolution:

-1. Tranverse parents and search for Prettier installation inside `node_modules`
+1. Traverse parents and search for Prettier installation inside `node_modules`
 2. Look for a global prettier installation
 3. Use locally installed vim-prettier prettier executable